lakshmihere/UnsupervisedLearning/README.md

 # UnsupervisedLearning

-# 1. Credit Card Customer Segmentation Dataset:
+## 1. Credit Card Customer Segmentation Dataset Description: 🔈
-## Description 🔈

 The dataset chosen for the current project is Credit Card Dataset from Kaggle.
 The link to the dataset is as follows, https://www.kaggle.com/arjunbhasin2013/ccdata.
 This case requires to develop a customer segmentation to define marketing strategy.
 The sample Dataset summarizes the usage behavior of about 9000 active credit card holders during the last 6 months.
 The file is at a customer level with 18 behavioral variables.

-# 2. Attribute List:
+## 2. Attribute List:

 *The credit card dataset attributes for each customer as listed below.*